lucazammataro/cymol/README.md

 ## References

-The Art of Molecular Dynamics Simulation, by Dennis C. Rapaport, published by the Cambridge University Press.
+1. Rapaport DC.
+The Art of Molecular Dynamics Simulation.
+2nd ed.
+Cambridge University Press; 2004.

-The Lennard-Jones potential Why the art of molecular dynamics is so fascinating, and why I got so emotionally overwhelmed, Luca Zammataro published on https://towardsdatascience.com/the-lennard-jones-potential-35b2bae9446c
+2. Zammataro L. The Lennard-Jones potential Why the art of molecular dynamics is so fascinating, and why I got so emotionally overwhelmed, (https://towardsdatascience.com/the-lennard-jones-potential-35b2bae9446c)

 ---